Chris-Greaves/boxup/README.md

 # BoxUp

-A cross platform directory hosting service, that allows you to box up and retrieve the contents of a directory.
+A cross platform file hosting service, that allows you to "box up" and retrieve files from a central file.

 For the full explanation on why this project exists see [here](https://christophergreaves.co.uk/projects/boxup)

 ## Installation

-Installation is easy, but will require some pre-requisite downloads.
+You can download the binary for your os from the [Releases page](https://github.com/Chris-Greaves/boxup/releases) of this repo.

-I hope in the future to have a release in github with all the files pre-compiled
+To build locally please see below.

 ### Pre-requisite